-There are 2 ways to test and debug your projects in AR Studio:
+There are two ways to test and debug your projects in Spark AR Studio:

-You can use the Console in AR Studio to display values of variables from the script you've added to your project.
+You can use the Console in Spark AR Studio to log messages and the values of variables from scripts you've added to your project.

 To show or hide the Console: